rrrene/inch_ex/README.md

 ## Credits

-InchEx ows its existence to the extensive study and "code borrowing" from ExDoc.
+The first version of InchEx owed its existence to the extensive study and "code borrowing" from ExDoc.